Jhelum: Transport and tourism

 Auto rickshaws are a common mode of transport for short routes within the city.
-Many of the new rickshaws in the city use compressed natural gas (CNG) instead of the petrol engines, as CNG is environmentally clean and cheaper than petrol.
-Rickshaws are another important mode of transportation.
+Many of the new rickshaws in the city use compressed natural gas (CNG) instead of the petrol engines, as CNG is environmentally cleaner and cheaper than petrol.
+Manual rickshaws are another important mode of transportation.
 Older horse drawn tongas are now defunct, although some can still be privately commissioned.
 Taxis and privately commissioned small passenger carrying vans are available.
 Daewoo Express Bus Service and other bus services operate from the city to the entire country.

 The Jhelum Railway Station was built in 1928 during British rule before the independence of Pakistan.
-It was connected by the North-Western Railway to other cities in the Indian empire.
+It was connected by the North-Western Railway to other cities in the Raj.
 Jhelum is on the main line of Pakistan Railways, and linked to whole country through railway lines across Pakistan.
 The nearest international airport is the Islamabad International Airport, which is approximately 110 km by road from Jhelum.
 The Sialkot International Airport is approximately 100 km by road from Jhelum.
 A small airport called Gurha Salim Airport is situated 13 km (8 mi) from the city centre.
 It is not being used by any commercial airlines, but only for military purposes.